The official reference Q10 - 30 mg version

 - Q10 is an essential part of the body's energy metabolism

-- The unique mix of vegetable oil from sustainable farming and coenzyme Q10 provides a good and proven bioavailability
+- The unique mix of vegetable oil from sustainable farming and coenzyme Q10 are proven to deliver good bioavailability

 - Manufactured under Danish pharmaceutical control